dss-extensions/opendss-svn-mirror/trunk/Version8/Distrib/BitrockInstaller/readme.txt

        - Fix: added some reverse regulator parameters to CIM export
        - Fix: added CableInfo.relativePermittivity extension
        - includes other changes from version 9.6.1.1 in the native Windows build

+1.7.7  - compatible with version 9.7.1.1 in the native Windows build
+       - includes the new dynamics feature and wind generator models

 Open Issues
 ===========